We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Though there is no set dosage, most evidence suggests that 300–600 mg is sufficient and safe.
 Alternatively, you can follow the instructions on the back of the bottle.

 People with diabetic complications or cognitive disorders may require more alpha-lipoic acid.
-In such cases, it’s best to ask your doctor how much is most effective.
+In such cases, it’s best to ask your healthcare practitioner how much is most effective.

-Summary Alpha-lipoic acid is naturally present in red meats, organ meats and several plants.
-It’s also available as a dietary supplement sold in health stores.
+Alpha-lipoic acid is naturally present in red meats, organ meats, and several plants.
+It’s also available as a dietary supplement sold in health stores or online.

 Alpha-lipoic acid is an organic compound with antioxidant properties.
 It’s made in small amounts by your body but also found in foods and as a supplement.